 Once your child has been booked in for the intake appointment, you will be emailed our Service Agreement that can be done in your own time and signed electronically.
 You will receive a signed copy back via email for your records.
 This will save you (and the OT) time going over too much background information during the appointment.
 You will receive an appointment reminder via text and email 2 days before the appointment.
 Please arrive 10 minutes early for your first appointment and be sure to bring any relevant paperwork or plans with you.
 These need to be given our Family Liaison Team before your appointment or we will not be able to honour them.

 Your intake appointment will take 90 minutes.
 This may be over 2 sessions depending on your booking.
 Your OT will come down to meet you in the waiting room or enter the Zoom meeting and take you through to your appointment.
 In our first part of the session we will focus on gathering information from the family which informs our family-centered goals.
 The second part focuses on building a therapy plan.
-Please note that the therapist will endeavour to engage with your child as well as completing the notes, however given how complex this process can be, most of the interaction will be between the parent and the OT.
-The child will be provided with activities to do where possible or you might like to bring a preferred activity for them to engage in during this session.
-In some specific circumstances, you may like to attend without your child if you feel the discussion may include sensitive information or if your child is unlikely to be able to entertain themselves without significant 1:1 support for the duration.
+It is often preferred for parents to attend the intake session without their child, particularly if your child is unlikely to engage in conversations regarding goal setting, or unlikely to be able to entertain themselves without significant 1:1 support for the duration of the appointment.
+The discussion may also involve sensitive information, that you may not want your child to be present for.
+Don’t worry – we will be so excited to meet them at their first session.

 We will complete summary notes following the intake appointment/s, which you will receive within 7 business days.
 The note includes our discussion, goals, and future plan for OT.
 We will also touch base with other members of your child’s support team (e.g paediatrician, speech therapist, teacher) where possible.
 If anything changes or needs to be amended (e.g. goals, plan for therapy, missed information), we encourage you to let your OT know as soon as possible so amendments can be made prior to you starting therapy.